Skip to main content

 Some of our current projects are:

 1. Microfluidic high-sensitivity and high-throughput bioassays for deep characterization of immune responses.
-Applications include: Discovery of novel functional biomarkers for some of most widely devastating infectious diseases globally such as Tuberculosis (TB) and Typhoid.
+Applications include: Discovery of novel functional biomarkers for some of most widely devastating infectious diseases globally such as Tuberculosis (TB), COVID-19, Hepatitis C and Neglected Tropical Diseases (NTD) such as Schistosomiasis, Leprosy & Onchocerciasis.
 Helping understand the emergence of anti-microbial resistance (AMR) and discovery of novel biomarkers for its early and inexpensive detection.
-Discovering novel immune correlates for guiding vaccine design.
+Discovering novel immune correlates for guiding vaccine design including Influenza vaccines.
 Understanding variation in response to immunotherapy in cancer and discovery of early biomarkers of treatment failure.

 Publications: